Skip to Main Content

 silverfish

-Silverfish are known to be spotted in wet or damp areas of the home—namely the bathroom, sink, and the basement.
+Silverfish are known to be spotted in damp areas of the home—namely the bathroom, sink, and basement.
 They’re quick critters and can slither out of your grasp if you aren’t nimble enough.

 termites